 Tony D’Alessandro, Vice President of Architecture, IT Strategy & Applied Innovation for The Co-operators will present on the main technology and societal trends that are re-shaping the future of work, and how Human Resource departments may need to evolve to deal with the new realities.

 Responding to the Truth and Reconciliation Commission Calls to Action

 Facilitated by Cara Bahr, Community Engagement Manager, Affinity Credit Union, this panel will explore what the Calls to Action are, what co-operatives and credit unions can do to respond, and provide examples of what action credit unions, co-operatives, and other organizations are taking.
-Presenters will include Rhett Sangster, Director of Reconciliation and Community Partnerships, Office of the Treaty Commissioner, Gilles Dorval, Director of Aboriginal Relations, City of Saskatoon, Myrna Hewitt, EVP Member Experience, Affinity Credit Union, and Jaris P. Swidrovich, Board Member of Saskatoon Community Clinic.
+Presenters will include Milton Tootoosis, Director of Livelihood/Economic Independence, Office of the Treaty Commissioner, Gilles Dorval, Director of Aboriginal Relations, City of Saskatoon, Myrna Hewitt, EVP Member Experience, Affinity Credit Union, and Jaris P. Swidrovich, Board Member of Saskatoon Community Clinic.